sourcegraph/about/blogposts/sourcegraph-2-10.md

 Architecture diagrams are incredibly useful when trying to understand a codebase, but how do you include them in your documentation and keep them up to date with your code?
 Using a separate tool to create/export/edit diagrams results in outdated diagrams or none at all!

-Wouldn’t it be great if you could just specify a diagram directly in markdown, have it rendered nicely in your browser, and have it versioned alongside your code?
+Wouldn't it be great if you could just specify a diagram directly in markdown, have it rendered nicely in your browser, and have it versioned alongside your code?
 Now you can!

 With the latest [Sourcegraph for Chrome/Firefox](https://docs.sourcegraph.com/integration/browser_extension), you can can add [mermaid.js](https://mermaidjs.github.io/) diagrams to your markdown files and they will be rendered when viewed on GitHub.com.
 [Read the instructions](https://github.com/sourcegraph/mermaidjs-example/blob/master/README.md) to get started.